Rena Scott: 2000s to present

 Scott's latest "Can't Wait" was released on her own record label, Amor Records.
 Songs from Rena's CD/DVD Let Me Love You were featured in the film Love and Action in Chicago, which was shown on the HBO, Showtime, Cinemax, Starz and BET cable television networks.
 It starred Regina King, Courtney Vance, Kathleen Turner, and Ed Asner.
-She charted in three categories on the Billboard charts with a song from the same set titled "Remember" for 18 weeks.
-It peaked at #9 in the Hot Pop Singles Sales; #5 in the Hot R&B/Hip-Hop Single Sales; and #80 in the top 100 R&B/Hip-Hop Songs.
-Another song from the set, "A Love Thang", reached #1 on the Hot R&B/Hip-Hop Single Sales chart and #17 on the Hot Pop Single Sales.